What Fuels America's Love Affair With Football?

 Football is a thrilling sport filled with hard hits, tight spirals, and ridiculous end-zone celebrations.
 While there have been tweaks to the rules over the last decade, though, the elements of how the game is played haven’t changed much.
 The technology that delivers this sport — and especially the Big Game — to the world, however, have changed drastically.
 And for the better.

-Now, crushing blows make you jump and dazzling plays make your eyes widen as you get lost in the battle thanks to the latest at-home technology like a brand spanking new 4K Ultra-HD TV.
+Now, crushing blows make you cringe and dazzling OBJ-like plays make your eyes widen as you get lost in the battle thanks to the latest at-home technology like 4K Ultra-HD TVs.
 But seeing the game is about more than seeing the game.
 It’s also about the stats, the multiple angles you see on your new screen and getting a closer look to see if your team really failed to get control of the ball on a 4th and long heave.
-In short, America’s gridiron love affair is strengthened by those presentation elements (and others) that technological advances have brought into our homes.
-And with that in mind, here are five ways technology has influenced the game of football.
+In short, America’s gridiron love affair is strengthened by the presentation elements that technology has brought into our homes.

+With that in mind, here are five ways technology has improved the game of football.

 5. John Madden And His Telestrator